 3. Never ask multiple questions: “What has God said he will do for his people in verse 7, why will he do it and what will be the result, and what horse won the 3.30 at Kempton Park Racecourse?”

 4. Always ask open questions that get people to think about what the Scriptures are actually saying: “What is the big surprise in v.
 15?”

 5. Ask not just about facts (what) but also about motivation (why) and connections (how): “Why do you think Jesus asks this question the way he does?”

-But I’ve discovered over the years that, as the title says, often the best discussion question is not a question at all.
+But I have discovered over the years that, as the title says, often the best discussion question Bible study questions are not questions at all.
 Here’s what I mean:

 You’ve asked one of your finely crafted questions, and Janice, a young Christian who doesn’t usually say very much, gives a hesitating answer that shows she’s on the right track.
-You can tell by the wrinkled forehead that she has got a lot more thoughts in her mind but is unsure about her first answer so she has not said anymore.
-So now is your chance to deploy the finest two words in Bible study history.
+You can tell by the wrinkled forehead that she has got a lot more thoughts in her mind but is unsure about her first answer, so she has not said anymore.
+Now is your chance to deploy the finest two words in Bible study history.

 Take a deep breath and repeat after me: